 - Component VDOM + any kind of DOM: Just like in the previous section, is handled separately and will be implemented later.

 As you can see, text and complex nodes are generally incompatible and require full render — fortunately that’s a pretty rare mutation.
 But what about recursive children reconciliation — it performed as following:

 - Current active element is memoized — reconciliation may break focus sometimes.

 - DOM children are moved into temporary pool under their respective keys — prefixed index is used as a key by default.

 - VDOM children are paired to the pool DOM nodes by key and recursively patched — or rendered from scratch if pair is not found.

 - DOM nodes that left unpaired are removed from document.

 - New attributes are applied to final parent DOM.

 - Focus is returned back to previously active element.

-Third CodePen playground is available here — including small example of list patching.
+Third live playground is available here — including small example of a list reconciliation.